-He was found dead, probably frozen to death, in a barn near Oshkosh on 23 February 1909.
-He was known to have been living "an out-of-door life" - wandering about - and had planned to visit Milwaukee, so was not missed by relatives in Vinland, WI.
-He was thought to have been dead about 2 weeks.
+It is likely he returned to Winnebago County, where he had extended family, and farmed after the War.
+He was found dead at about age 65, probably frozen to death, in a barn near Oshkosh on 23 February 1909.
+He was known to have been living "an out-of-door life" - wandering about.
+He had planned to visit Milwaukee, so was not missed by relatives in Vinland, WI, and was thought to have been dead about 2 weeks when he was found.

 1 Bryant, Edwin Eustace, History of the Third Regiment of Wisconsin Veteran Volunteer Infantry 1861-1865, Madison: Arthur H Clark Co. for the Veteran Association of the Regiment, 1891, pp. 407 - 409 [AotW citation 15148]